 Of course!
 If your cultural traditions involve keeping men and women separate at any point during the day, I can make sure that I hire a female second shooter for your day.

 I do work with several talented videographers and am more than happy to recommend one to you.
+There’s also the option of our hybrid video coverage if you’re interested in having some video but don’t want to hire a separate videographer.

 That can certainly be done.
 Ask your d.j. if a projector and screen are part of their production.
 If not, I can provide that.